8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 Let’s look at an example.

 Companies run on data.
-Everyone from product to marketing to engineering to C-suite execs need access to product data to guide decision-making–without it, setting strategy is just optimistic guesswork.Â
+Everyone from product to marketing to engineering to C-suite execs needs access to product data to guide decision-making.
+Without it, setting a strategy is just optimistic guesswork.

-Pulling data and running reports without the right tools requires SQL knowledge that non-technical employees don’t have.
-Each request becomes a burden on data and engineering teams.Â
+Pulling data and running reports without the right solution requires SQL knowledge that non-technical employees don’t have.
+Each request becomes a burden on data and engineering teams.

 More insights mean more ideas, more optimization, and a better product overall.